|Location||Southern coast of Essos|

 A Dance with Dragons

-Xaro Xhoan Daxos arrives in Meereen as a representative of Qarth to visit Queen Daenerys Targaryen in order to try and convince her to sail for Westeros as her presence has disrupted the slave trade which many Essosi cities, including Qarth, depend on for their economies.
-He brings forth a gift of thirteen ships, stating that they are hers on the condition she sails from Slaver's Bay to Westeros.
+Xaro Xhoan Daxos arrives in Meereen as a representative of Qarth to visit Queen Daenerys Targaryen.
+He attempts to persuade her to sail for Westeros.
+Her campaign has disrupted the slave trade which many Essosi cities, including Qarth, depend on.
+He brings a gift of thirteen ships, stating that they are hers on the condition she sails from Slaver's Bay to Westeros.
 Daenerys has the thirteen ships Xaro brought inspected, but later refuses the offer.
 Xaro's reply is to leave a bloodstained glove on a satin pillow, indicating Qarth has declared war on her.

 |“||Qartheen have milk in their veins.||”|